segunjosh/SimpleBlockchain/README.md

 4. I have tested all endpoints and they work inline with the Project spcifications.

+I have accepted the warning of palgarism and I have adjusted some of the functions cited from my source to suit my own original algorithm.
 ## These are screenshots taken from my laptop when running Bitocin Core on Testnet and POSTMAN?

 1. Run the application using the command `node app.js`